alefcarlos/mcpserver-auth-demo/README.md

 - **Simple in-process logic** for math operations
 - **Authorization** to protect MCP endpoints

+### OAuth Server

+This demo uses `Keycloak 26.4` that implements `RFC 8414` which is required for MCP OAuth resource metadata.

 ## Configuration Details

 - **Server URL**: `http://localhost:8080`